As a reminder of my love of mountains I upcycled some old wool sweaters into a mountain cushion/pillow.

 - Pillow stuffing.

-- Needle and thread, can either be sewn by hand or by machine
+- Needle and thread can either be sewn by hand or by machine.

 - Pins, scissors, a large sheet of paper (for pattern) & a pen.

-How to felt woollen Sweaters
+How to Felt Woollen Sweaters

 Old wool sweaters are one of my favourite fabrics to upcycle.
-If you felt them then they don’t fray or unravel when cut.
+If you felt them, then they don’t fray or unravel when cut.
 This makes them great for crafting and DIY.

-2. Next, pin the mountain pattern on top of the felted sweater.
+Step 2: Pin the mountain pattern on top of the felted sweater.
 Then, draw a snowy outline for the top of your mountain.

 They would also make a great seasonal gift for any mountain craft loving friends or family.
-You could make it more personal by repurposing one of their own sweaters.
+You could make it more personal by repurposing one of their sweaters.

-Mountain cushions aren’t the only shaped DIY pillows that you can make from felted sweaters.
+Mountain cushions aren’t the only shaped DIY pillows you can make from felted sweaters.
 I’ve made sweater Christmas tree pillows and felted acorn pillows too.

 Even though you didn’t use the sleeves of the sweaters for these mountain pillows, keep them for a DIY knot pillow.

-Other post you might like too:
+Other simple sewing posts you might like too:

 DIY Fabric Stags Head